-OFFICE OF THE GOVERNOR — News Release — Gov. Ige secures Presidential Disaster Declaration for Hurricane LanePosted on Sep 27, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Gov. Ige secures Presidential Disaster Declaration for Hurricane LanePosted on Sep 27, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige’s request for a Presidential Disaster Declaration to address the impacts of Hurricane Lane has been granted.
 The disaster declaration covers floods, wildfires and other disasters that occurred because of the hurricane between Aug.
 22-29, 2018.